concurrencylabs/locust-cloudwatch/README.md

 Role and EC2 Instance Profile for this purpose, so you don't have to configure permissions manually or store AWS keys in the Locust EC2 instance.

+### Security Groups

+The CloudFormation template creates a Security Group that is open for port 8089 (the port used by the Locust web interface).
+I strongly recommend you restrict access to this port based on your workstation's IP, or your VPN.